cmd-stream/cmd-stream-go/README.md

 [github.com/ymz-ncnk/go-client-server-communication-benchmarks](https://github.com/ymz-ncnk/go-client-server-communication-benchmarks)

 # RCX vs RPC
-By mapping commands to remote procedure calls, you can simply implement RPC with RCX.
-This way, if you are already using one of the RPC products, you can switch to RCX even without modifying your interfaces.
+By mapping commands to remote procedure calls, it is quite easy to implement RPC using RCX.
+That is, when a remote procedure call will actually send a command to the server.

+Thus, if you are already using one of the RPC products, you can switch to RCX even without changing the interfaces.

 # Network Protocols Support
-cmd-stream-go is built on top of the standard Golang net package, and supports connection-oriented protocols like TCP or TLS (if you need to authenticate clients as well, use mutual TLS).
+cmd-stream-go is built on top of the standard Golang net package, and supports connection-oriented protocols like TCP, TLS or mutual TLS (for client authentication).

 # Client
 The client is asynchronous and can be used from different gorountines simultaneously.
 Also it uses only one connection to send commands and receive results.

-You can create a regular client or a "reconnet" client.
+A regular or a "reconnect" client can be created.
 The last one tries to reconnect to the server if it has lost the connection.

 Among the client configuration, you can find (and not only):